CMU-313/CMU-313.github.io/docs/projects/P1/2_translation.md

 	// eslint-disable-next-line @typescript-eslint/no-unsafe-member-access, @typescript-eslint/no-unsafe-call
 	```

 	We will check your files to make sure you are only suppressing these warnings when absolutely necessary.
-For examples and more details, see the [Additional TypeScript Background](#additional-typescript-background) section under "Resources and Documentation" below.
+For examples and more details, see the [Additional TypeScript Background](/projects/P1/documentation#additional-typescript-background) section under "Resources and Documentation".

+### GitHub Pull Request (25 pts)
 As you work, be sure to periodically commit your changes.
 Your commit message(s) must clearly describe what is changing.
 If you’d like, you can also make use of branching and pull requests in your own repository to practice working with GitHub.

 ??? info "Branch and Commit Guidelines"